 Scholarships (Melagot) provide direct financial support, contingent on continued academic performance and the fulfilment of some conditions.
-The default scholarship is roughly 2250 NIS/month.
-Outstanding students may receive an increased scholarship of roughly 3530 NIS/month.
+The default scholarships are listed below, and are graded dependeding on scholarly excellence.
 Scholarships are payed monthly for the duration of support (including summer months).

 - First year: Students regularly admitted into the MSc program by are eligible for a scholarship.
 Eligibility of students accepted under exceptional circumstances is reviewed on a case-by-case basis.

 - Second year: Students must have successfully completed all first year course requirements and must have paired with an adviser to begin their thesis work in order to be eligible for a scholarship. it is not necessary for the work to have progressed beyond the first stages.